Life Insurance - Savings

 This is a participating insurance plan in which we share a portion of the profits earned on it and related participating insurance plans with the policy owners.
 It is designed to be held long term.
 The premiums of a participating insurance plan will be invested in a variety of assets according to our investment strategy.
 The cost of policy benefits (including guaranteed and non-guaranteed benefits as specified in your plan that may be payable on death or surrender, as well as charges we make to support policy guarantees (if applicable)) and expenses will be deducted as appropriate from premiums of the participating insurance plan or from the invested assets.
 We aim to ensure a fair sharing of profits between policy owners and shareholders, and among different groups of policy owners.
 For this plan’s target profit sharing ratio between policy owners and shareholders, please visit our website at https://www.aia.com.hk/en/our-products/further-product-information/profit-sharing-ratio.html.

 Divisible surplus refers to profits available for distribution back to policy owners as determined by us.
-The divisible surplus that will be shared with policy owners will be based on the profits earned from your plan and related groups of similar plans or similar group of policies (as determined by us from time to time by considering factors such as benefit features, policy currencies and period of policy issuance), divisible surplus may be shared with the policy owners in the form of annual dividends and terminal dividends as specified in your policy.
+The divisible surplus that will be shared with policy owners will be based on the profits earned from your plan and similar plans or similar groups of policies (as determined by us from time to time by considering factors such as benefit features, policy currencies and period of policy issuance).
+Divisible surplus may be shared with the policy owners in the form of annual dividends and terminal dividends as specified in your policy.

 A committee has been set up to provide independent advice on the determination of the dividend amounts to the Board of the Company.
 The committee is comprised of members from different control functions or departments within the organisation both at the AIA Group level as well as Hong Kong local level, such as office of the Chief Executive of the Company, legal, compliance, finance, investment and risk management.
 Each member of the committee will endeavour to exercise due care, diligence and skill in the performance of his or her duties as a member.
 The committee will utilise the knowledge, experience, and perspectives of each individual member to assist the Board in the discharge of its duty to make independent decisions and to manage the risk of conflict of interests, in order to ensure fair treatment between policy owners and shareholders, and among different groups of policy owners.
 The actual dividends, which are recommended by the Appointed Actuary, will be decided upon the deliberation of the committee and finally approved by the Board of Directors of the Company, including one or more Independent Non-Executive Directors, and with written declaration by the Chairman of the Board, an Independent Non-Executive Director and the Appointed Actuary on the management of fair treatment between policy owners and shareholders.